nasa/cumulus/docs/deployment/components.md

 deployment and link them together using Terraform.
 In addition, users will be able to make use of the large number of publicly available modules on the [Terraform Module Registry](https://registry.terraform.io/).

-## Adding Terraform to your deployment
+## Adding components to your Terraform deployment

-Although Terraform can be configured using a single file, it is recommended to add the following files to your deployment:
+Although Terraform components can be configured using a single file, it is recommended to add the following files to your deployment:

 * **variables.tf** - [input variables](https://www.terraform.io/docs/configuration/variables.html)